-Throughout 2021, municipalities continued to respond to the impacts of COVID-19, including but not limited to the continued support of public health measures, health and safety protocols.
+Throughout 2021 and into 2022, municipalities continued to respond to the impacts of COVID-19, including but not limited to the continued support of public health measures, health and safety protocols.
 There were also new challenges faced by municipalities and housing providers.
 There was in increase in tenants' ability to cope with the effects of isolations, particularly seniors, caused by COVID-19.
 The lack of supports for addiction and mental health impacted on staff's ability to prioritize and respond to tenants facing social and mental health issues.
 Housing provider operations, including municipal housing providers, were impacted by the long waits for Landlord and Tenant Board (LTB) hearings and stays of eviction.
-Beginning in 2021, vacancy rates and availability of housing were also impacted by a lack of supplies and contractors and inflated costs for goods and services.
-This trend is expected to continue into 2022.
+Beginning in 2021 and continuing through 2022, vacancy rates and availability of housing were also impacted by a lack of supplies and contractors and inflated costs for goods and services.